JnyJny/springer_downloader/README.md

 The source is available on [GitHub](https://github.com/JnyJny/springer_downloader).

 Catalogs are lists of books in a specific _language_, spanning a _topic_.
-Catalogs are further subdivided into _packages_ which are books grouped by subtopics.
-The smallest unit of download currently is a package.
+Catalogs are further subdivided into _packages_ which are books grouped by sub-topics.
+The smallest unit of download is an eBook package.

 The available languages are:
 